Cheryl Machat Dorskind shares her passion for photography through her mentoring, books, teaching, fine-art, and commissions.

 Her corporate clients include Epic Records, Random House, Coca Cola, Hamptons magazine, Niche Media, Newsday, The Southampton Press, and The New York Times.

-Cheryl can be seen on This Week in Photography –TWIP
+Cheryl can also be seen and heard on the popular podcast This Week in Photography –TWIP

 Interview with Frederick Van Johnson